Women's rights in Saudi Arabia: Rankings

-The World Economic Forum's Global Gender Gap Report 2024 ranked Saudi Arabia as number 126 out of 146 countries, exceeding countries such as Turkey and Lebanon.
+The World Economic Forum's Global Gender Gap Report 2025 ranked Saudi Arabia as number 132 out of 146 countries, a significant drop if compared to previous years.
 However, in the World Bank's 2021 Women, Business, and the Law index, Saudi Arabia scored 80 out of 100, an above-average global score.
 The United Nations Economic and Social Council (ECOSOC) elected Saudi Arabia to the U.N.
 Commission on the Status of Women for 2018 to 2022, a move that was widely criticized internationally.
 According to the World Bank, Saudi Arabia has been making significant improvements to women's working conditions since 2017, addressing issues of mobility, sexual harassment, pensions, and workplace rights including employment discrimination protection.